dagraham/etm-dgraham/README.md

 		@u 58m: 2019-11-11 10:58am @u 34m: 2019-11-11 10:34am

-Because of a
+Because of

 		usedtime_minutes: 6

-setting in `cfg.yaml` **each** `@u` timeperiod is first rounded up to the next 6 minutes and then added.
+in `cfg.yaml`, each `@u` timeperiod is first rounded up to the next 6 minutes and then added.
 Thus 58m becomes 1h, 34m becomes 36m and the sum, 1h36m, is reported in hours and tenths as 1.6h.

 The reminder lines are similar to those in other views.
 With, e.g.,